openvinotoolkit/datumaro/site/content/en/docs/formats/vott_csv.md

 [VoTT](https://github.com/microsoft/VoTT) (Visual Object Tagging Tool) is an open source annotation tool released by Microsoft.
-[VoTT CSV](https://roboflow.com/formats/vott-csv) is a personal format for exporting.
+[VoTT CSV](https://roboflow.com/formats/vott-csv) is the format used by VoTT when the user exports a project and selects "CSV" as the export format.

 Supported annotation types:
 - `Bbox`